ayobame/Porfolio/Statistical Analysis/Stat-analytics.md

 ## [1] 444   4
 ```

-Specified the significant variables on the output variable at the level of 𝛼=0.05 and explored the related hypotheses test, estimating the parameters of your model.
+Specified the significant variables on the output variable at the level of 𝛼=0.05 and explored the related hypotheses test, estimating the parameters of the model.

 ```r